anthonychu/melcher/content/post/2020-10-15-Azure-Staying-Current/index.md

 hashtags:
   - "#azure"
 ---
+'

-Staying "current" with the always evolving Azure platform is not an easy task.
+Staying **current** with the always evolving Azure platform is not an easy task.
 Here are some tricks and websites to make this a little bit easier:
 <!--more-->

 ## Azure Learning Paths & Certifications